 5. Maternity Leave

-This leave is provided to the female employees who are expecting their baby.
+This leave is for the female employees who are expecting their baby.
 According to Article 30 of the UAE Labour Law 60 days of maternity leave with 45 days full pay and 15 days half-pay.
 If the birth of a child is complicated they are provided an additional 45 days of unpaid leave.
-If the baby is sick or suffers some kind of disability then leave can be extended to 30 days.
+If the baby is sick or suffers some kind of disability then leave can extend to 30 days.

 6. Parental Leave